Portable appliance testing: Insulation resistance test

-A deficiency of the insulation resistance (500 V /250 V DC) test is that the DC voltage will not activate electromagnetic switches or internal relays etc. that are common in many modern power tools, computers, TVs etc. and therefore it can only test the appliance up to that point.
-Appliances with these components / design should be tested using the leakage current test.
+Leakage current test

-Leakage test
+A leakage current test is an alternative to the insulation resistance test.
+A deficiency of the insulation resistance test is that the DC voltage will not activate electromagnetic switches or internal relays etc. that are common in many modern power tools, computers, and TVs, etc. and therefore it can only test the appliance up to those components.
+For such appliances an alternate leakage current test is available on some testing equipment which performs an AC based test (at reduced voltage), with values not exceeding 5mA for Class I appliances or 1mA for Class II appliances.

 AS/NZS 3760:2010 section 2.3.3.2 requires a leakage test to be carried out if equipment being tested must be energised to close the circuit or operate a switching device.
 Leakage testing does require the item being tested to be powered up thus meaning the item will switch on and operate.